 Texans deserve a fair tax system that ensures industrial and commercial properties pay their fair share.
 This proposition does not allow for that.

 State Prop 10: Yes 🐶

-Allows for adoption of retired law enforcement animals (like K9s) by their handler or authorized agency without cost.
+This proposition allows for adoption of retired law enforcement animals (like K9s) by their handler or authorized agency without cost.